AMLCoDR/anqa-e-kyc/QUICK-START.md

 ---

-**🎉 You're all set!** The eKYC application is now ready for development and testing.
+**You're all set!** The eKYC application is now ready for development and testing.

 **Next**: Start building features, running tests, or deploying to production!